czhang03/github2choco/roadMap.md

-x# Road Map of github2choco
+# Road Map of github2choco

 - [x] set the choco package path
 - [x] add the `New-ChocoPackage` cmdlet to create new github2choco package